stephenstuder/note-taker-express/README.md

 https://express-note-taking.herokuapp.com/

 ## Description
-Note taking application with an Express backend deployed with heroku
+Note taking application with an Express backend deployed with Heroku

 ## About this Project
 This project utilizes Node.js, Express routing, Bootstrap and Heroku